justinsloan/QDG/docs/index.rst

     $ qdg --file ./alt_wordlist.txt

-**[-l, --local]**
-    Use locally obtained random data.
-This is useful if there is no internet connection available or if local data is preferred.

 **[-v, -verbose]**
     Activates verbose mode.
 Dice rolls will be displayed along with the passphrase so they can easily be compared to the wordlist.